Teradata/developer-resources/docs/install-ai-unlimited/quickstart/deploy-jupyter-docker.md

 ***MEM: Generally, we can avoid sentences like the first one.
 The topic's context and title aleady convey that meaning.***

 ***MEM: Instead, dive into why users should care...
-"You start analytics projects, run them, and manage them in Jupyter notebooks that use the AI Unlimited Jupyter Kernel."***
+"You create analytics projects, run them, and manage them in Jupyter notebooks that use the AI Unlimited Jupyter Kernel."***

 ***TA: with a tinge of marketing language: Leverage the AI Unlimited Kernel within the JupyterLab Notebook to write and run data projects, connect to the Teradata systems, and visualize data.***